 - Know Yourself.
 When living your life, know what works for you and what doesn’t.
 Consider your personality, interests, and your own manifestation of ADHD.
 Determining strengths and weaknesses, interests and disinterests will help you design routines that work.

 - Balance.
 ADHD can make people hyperfocus.
 This shows that people with ADHD can and do concentrate, but what often happens is that they ignore other things, other areas of their lives.
 This can be related to work, relationships, self-care, and more.
-Lack of balance exacerbates symptoms of ADHD and can even cause symptoms of depression (Weiss, 2005).
+Lack of balance exacerbates symptoms of ADHD and can even cause symptoms of depression comorbid with ADHD (Weiss, 2005).

 Be aware of the important areas of your life by creating a map or list.
 Add activities in each area, and schedule them into your daily life.
 Living a balanced life helps neutralize ADHD.